 From Los Alamos we descend through the White Rock Canyon, carved through basalt and tuff by the south-flowing Rio Grande River before we carry on into the Santa Clara Pueblo, where Pueblo potters are best known for their black polished and red polychrome pottery.
 We will pass through the railroad town of Española, where the first European colony in North America was settled 400 years ago.

 From Española, we head deep into the arid and rugged El Rito Mountains, known as the pink mountains we will pass by the historic Ojo Caliente Hot-springs and through El Rito, one of the first Spanish settlements in Northern New Mexico, where we will visit the oldest church in New Mexico.

-Anyone searching for solitude and mountain views will love todays ride through an unfamiliar part of New Mexico.
-A section of today’s ride, a 79km stretch of quite highway passes through the Carson National Forest, and climbs over the 3202m Brazos Summit.
+Anyone searching for solitude and mountain views will love today’s ride through an unfamiliar part of New Mexico.
+A section of today’s ride, a 79km stretch of quiet highway passes through the Carson National Forest and climbs over the 3202m Brazos Summit.